blazingdrummer/BakedModpack/README.md

     - Same as `Prismatically Aligned`.

 ## Known Bugs/Problems
-  - loading into the Bazaar using a game save causes the BiggerBazaar chests to not spawn
-    - simply don't save your game in the Bazaar or do your shopping beforehand
   - DebugToolkit currently has a problem with its commands where you need to use the "true name" of items/equipment when using commands, and specify how many every time
     - use the names listed [here](https://github.com/risk-of-thunder/R2Wiki/wiki/Item-&-Equipment-IDs-and-Names)
-    - alternatively, install the bleeding-edge DebugToolkit available on their Discord; join the Discord and ask if you don't know how to do that, I'll likely also be including it in beta versions until R2API receives an update
+    - alternatively, install the bleeding-edge DebugToolkit available on their Discord; join my Discord and ask if you don't know how to do that, I'll likely also be including it in beta versions until R2API receives an update
   - (not really a bug?) going to the next stage toggles `noclip` off and takes focus away from the console
 ### Multiplayer-Only
   - price labels on the modded portions of the Bazaar display as gold rather than lunar coins for clients (e.g. $1 instead of 1 lunar); reported to Magnus